barsoom/content_translator/README.md

 ### Receiving changes from this app

 Changes are sent back using a webhook.
-The webhook retries until it get's a 200 response or 3 hours has passed.
+The webhook retries until it get's a 200 response or a few minutes has passed, at which point you can manually trigger more retries (see more on error handling below).
+No update sent though this app is lost unless you manually choose to delete it.

 The value of `payload` is form encoded JSON: